seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-16-a.** Baseline: one report-only TZ and two contract versions.
+**Revision 2026-09-16-b.** Baseline: one report-only TZ, one methodology revision and one contract version.
-**TZ-45** measured one catalyst channel for every member of `tokens[]` from the Executor's own machine, class by class — governance forum, release channel, token contract, exchange announcement list — and read no content: 27 answer with dated records, 15 on a Discourse forum and 12 on a release channel, and ONDO, HYPE and LIT have no protocol channel that dates anything (§10).
-Report `CryptoReports/TZ-45-coin-catalyst-channels-report.md`, accepted.
+**TZ-46** probed class 2 for the two coins TZ-45 left owed one, with TZ-45's own instrument and one request each: ETH answers on the Ethereum Foundation's blog feed (`blog.ethereum.org`, `pubDate` on every item of its one page) and ADA on the `IntersectMBO/cardano-node` release list (`api.github.com`, `published_at` on five of five), both `primary-dated`, and the stop rule withheld the third candidate — go-ethereum's releases are unmeasured, not negative (§10).
+Report `CryptoReports/TZ-46-eth-ada-release-channels-report.md`, accepted.
-**There is no implementation commit to name**: the class is report-only (contract §8), the report is the whole of the change, and every figure in it was measured on `57ea70e`, the Boss's upload of the specification.
-The reading reaches the engine as an Architect edit and not as a TZ — `ANALYST-INSTRUCTIONS.md` revision `2026-09-16-b` names the 27 channels in methodology §6a.
+**There is no implementation commit to name**: the class is report-only (contract §8), the report is the whole of the change, and every figure in it was measured on `e04eb3f`, the Boss's upload of the specification.
+The reading reaches the engine as an Architect edit and not as a TZ — `ANALYST-INSTRUCTIONS.md` revision `2026-09-16-c` names 29 channels in methodology §6a, ETH and ADA carrying two lanes each, and its §11 schema gains `c2` so the second lane has somewhere to be stored.

 **No production file moves at this revision either, and no bench moves with it.**
 `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no
 diff, and no workflow moved.
-TZ-45's session re-read the four rows of the file table below and the five bench figures carried further down on `57ea70e`, and all nine sit at the values this block records — so they stand on a reading rather than on inheritance, and the three benches TZ-44 moved were last measured by a session other than the one that moved them.
+TZ-46's session re-read the four rows of the file table below and the five bench figures carried further down on `e04eb3f`, and all nine sit at the values this block records — so they stand on a reading rather than on inheritance, and the three benches TZ-44 moved have now been re-measured by two sessions other than the one that moved them.

+**The Project mirrors were MATCHED against that tree, not assumed.** Before this revision's edits, this map, `EXECUTOR-INSTRUCTIONS.md` and `ANALYST-INSTRUCTIONS.md` each reproduced the report's line count and MD5 on the Architect's own copy, and so did the `## 6` + `6a` digest the methodology keys lane staleness to (`a121c493be25b8a7a25c505a600b1a95`) — so mirror and repository were the same bytes at `e04eb3f`, and the three files this revision publishes are edits of that reading. **That is a computation and never an inheritance:** a mirror whose version line is behind the repository is not a weaker source but a wrong one, and nothing but a hash of both says which it is.

 **The latest DISPATCH is still 13.09.2026's**, recorded at revision `2026-09-13-b`, taken 13.09.2026T09:50–10:28Z and read from the `backtest-report` artifact the Boss forwarded.
 It